 Preheat oven to 425 degrees.

-Cook the tenderloin by heating the vegetable oil in a large ovenproof skillet or large cast Iron skillet that has been coated in cooking spray over medium-high heat.
+Cook the tenderloin by heating vegetable oil in a large ovenproof cast-iron skillet coated with olive oil cooking spray over medium-high heat.

 Add the pork tenderloin, and sear on all sides, until it’s nicely browned, about 5-7 minutes.

-Place the entire skillet into the preheated oven, and cook until a meat thermometer registers 150 degrees, about 15 minutes.
-Side Note: Because the marinade has sugar in it, the meat has a tendency to burn.
-While the pork bakes in the oven, turn it often so all sides are evenly browned without being burnt.
+Place the cast-iron skillet in the preheated oven and cook until a meat thermometer registers 150 degrees, about 15 minutes.
+Side Note: The sugar in the marinade tends to burn.
+Turn the pork often so all sides are evenly browned without becoming burnt.

 Remove from oven and let sit for 10 minutes before slicing.